Bodycams were improperly used in police shooting of woman near Yale

 In another surveillance video from the scene, the Yale officer, Terrance Pollock, appeared to step out of his car with his weapon drawn.
 He then retreated away from his vehicle, which was left in drive and began rolling forward.

-Rovella on Tuesday called the scene "chaotic," and said that Pollock's body camera and dashboard camera were not turned on.
+Rovella on Tuesday called the scene "chaotic" and said Pollock's body camera and dashboard camera were not turned on.

+Pollock suffered a non-life-threatening injury in the shooting and was believed to have been hit by a "projectile" from Eaton, Rovella added.

-Eaton's body camera was only clicked on after the shooting began, and the audio did not kick in until after he had already run from Witherspoon's car.
+Eaton's body camera was clicked on only after the shooting began.
+A recall function was used to retrieve video from a few seconds before the record button was hit, Rovella said.
+The audio did not kick in until after Eaton had already run from Witherspoon's car.
 He could be heard shouting, "Shots fired."

-Rovella said the lack of video and audio was "inconsistent" with policies and procedures.
+Rovella said the lack of sufficient video and audio was "inconsistent" with state policies and procedures.

+According to the state's Police Officer Standards and Training Council guidelines, officers should generally activate their cameras "at the inception of the interaction with the public," including during vehicular pursuits.

-Witherspoon's attorney, Michael Dolan, said earlier Tuesday that the surveillance footage "supports our claim that he wasn't doing anything wrong, and that the police officers acted inappropriately and it would appear with at least reckless abandon."
+Witherspoon's attorney, Michael Dolan, said earlier Tuesday that the surveillance video "supports our claim that he wasn't doing anything wrong and that the police officers acted inappropriately and it would appear with at least reckless abandon."

 The entire incident lasted about five or six seconds.
 New Haven police arrived at the scene after the shots were fired.

-Witherspoon was detained and released after the shooting, The Hartford Courant reported.
-His uncle, Rodney Williams, said that the initial robbery report was an exaggerated claim based on heated words Witherspoon had with a newspaper delivery worker at the gas station, and that his nephew wasn't armed.
+Witherspoon was detained and released, and he had not been charged with any crime, Rovella said Tuesday.
+Rodney Williams, an uncle, said that the initial robbery report was an exaggerated claim based on heated words Witherspoon had with a newspaper delivery worker at the gas station and that his nephew wasn't armed.

 Eaton has been placed on paid administrative leave.
 He was an officer in New Haven before joining the Hamden police force less than three years ago.